 In Kansas, most traffic ticket hearings are cut-and-dried.
 You can expect:

 - Time for testimonies (including witnesses) and evidence from both sides.

 - The judge's verdict.

-Kansas doesn’t assign points to traffic violations, but drivers still face license suspension and revocation for certain offenses.
+Kansas does not assign points to traffic violations, but you still face a driver's license suspension or revocation for certain offenses.

-Whether the judge finds you guilty or not guilty, check your driving record to make sure no violations appear that shouldn’t appear.
+Whether the judge finds you "guilty" or "not guilty," check your KS driving record to make sure no violations appear that shouldn't appear.

-Some auto insurance companies increase rates for policyholders convicted of traffic violations.
-This will depend on your provider, your driving history, and any specific policy or reward incentives you have, so check with your insurance agent.
+Some auto insurance companies increase your rates if you're convicted of traffic violations.
+This will depend on your provider, your driving history, and any specific policy or reward incentives you have; so check with your insurance agent.

-Drivers who find out they’re facing increased rates the next time they renew can start shopping for lower rates now to maintain coverage without paying more.Other Topics in This Section
+If you find out you're facing increased rates the next time you renew, you can start shopping for lower rates now to maintain coverage without paying more.Other Topics in This Section